danibasconCHAKRAY/ansible_lanzamiento_vagrant/README.md

 Running ansible playbook
 ------------------------
+1. Add to the playbook.yml the roles.

+2. Add to the roles folder, the roles that we want.

+3. Define the variables on all.yml file in group_vars folder.

-1. Run vagrant
+4. Run vagrant
-	- $ Vagrant up
+	- $ Vagrant up --provision

-2. Get ip and add in localhost.ini

-3. Running ansible-playbook
-	- $ cd provisioning
-	- $ ansible-playbook -i localhost.ini playbook.yml

 Requirements
 ------------